ibttf/go-playground/README.md

 - [Room for Improvement](#room-for-improvement)

 ## General Information

-Go Playground is meant to be a modern, user-friendly alternative to the Go Docs, allowing users to quickly and easily learn how to write and create programs in Golang.
+Go Playground is built with Next, Typescript, and Golang with Fiber on the backend.

 ## GitHub Repo